CITZ-rwk/CITZ-IMB-Playbook/README.md

 Read our development guide [here](https://bcgov.github.io/CITZ-IMB-playbook/maintenanceanddevelopment).

 ## Contributing Guideline:
-Contributions are welcome, but please review this document before making any change
+Contributions are welcome, but please review this document before making any change(s)...

 - ### Best Practices:
   - Be careful when using/passing/storing credentials